pdoehle/swc-notes/ecology-sql.md

 This is a real dataset that has been used in over 100 publications.
 It's been simplified just a little bit for the workshop, but you can download the [full dataset](http://esapubs.org/archive/ecol/E090/118/) and work with it using exactly the same tools we’ll learn about today.

+## Objectives
+* Understand the benefits of using a relational database
+* Set up a small database from `.csv` files using SQLite
+* Understand SQLite data types

-## Why Use a Database
+## Why Use a Database (*Slide*)
 * Databases are similar to spreadsheets, but have key differences.
 * Spreadsheet
 	* Directly edit cells
 	* Use formulas based on other cells
 * Databases
 	* Send commands (called *queries*) to a database manager (we will use sqlite3).
 		* The database manager manipulates data for us
 		* *manager does lookups, calculations, and queries*
 	* Returns results in a tabular form
 * So why go through the trouble of using a database?
 	* Keep data separate from analysis.
 		* Easy to reproduce results.
 		* No risk of accidentally changing data while running analysis.
 	* Fast (even for large amounts of data)
 	* Improves quality control of data entry by forcing data types

 ## Looking at the Data
 Let's begin by looking at the data.
 Open the following files in a spreadsheet program: `surveys.csv`, `species.csv`, and `plots.csv`.